Kostio de War: Life

 Lyska Kostio de Warkoffska was the daughter of Serge de Warkoffska and Pétronille Geluyckens Around 1913, the »little Baroness« (French: la petite baronne), the »very pretty Russian« (French: fort jolie russe) or Mlle Lyska Kostio, as she was called until 1918, was introduced into the Parisian high society of the Belle Époque by the actress Louise Balthy.
 On February 4, 1914, she made her debut at the Théâtre Michel, which today is still located on the rue des Mathurins.
 In the revue La Sans-Gêne by Robert Dieudonné and René Bussy, she played the role of Lisoy alongside Louise Balthy.
 The show had more than 20 performances.

 She had already attracted attention a year earlier by promenading in public using her "belly forward and the umbrella under the arm" style with Jacqueline Forzane, the future film actress, on the Deauville esplanade.
 Another eccentric appearance is documented in an issue of the New York daily The Sun, with a photo showing her with her doll collection, with which she regularly appeared in public.
 She was also known as the “Queen of Tango” She had the walls of her apartment on the Avenue du Bois demolished to create a large dance hall, decorated with painted panels by Léon Bakst.
 At the beginning of August 1914, when general mobilization was ordered, her dance hall was transformed into a hospice where she and her maidservant nursed casualties of the war.
 Her daughter Vanina was born on June 2, 1919.
 Around 1920 she began to use her full name Mme Lyska Kostio de Warkoffska.
 Five years later, on July 30, 1924, her engagement to Baron Jehan de Tinan Neyevelt was announced in the Parisian daily Le Figaro.
-But it was not until November 4, 1940, that she actually married in Cannes Christian Charles Raymond Aymar de Rivals-Mazères, a descendant of Jean Racine.
+But it was not until November 4, 1940, that she married in Cannes Christian Charles Raymond Aymar de Rivals-Mazères, a descendant of Jean Racine.
 The marriage did not produce any children.